ghxguo/MusicNotePractice/README.md

 - Generates a group of random notes without duplicates
 - Checks the user's answers and provides feedback
 - Calculates and displays the percentage of correct answers at the end of all runs
+- Measure time spent for each run, and dispay average at the end of all runs

 ## Usage